 Did you just move to Kansas City for the short term or are you looking at setting down roots?
 This is something to consider when it comes to what kind of mortgage you’ll need.

 If you already know that you want to move after that period of time, go for a mortgage with a low-interest introductory rate.
 You’ll likely sell before the mortgage rate goes up.
+An Adjustable rate may be the best mortgage rates for first time buyers who expect to move-up in the short term.

 If you want to live in Kansas City for the foreseeable future, you should go for a longer term loan.
 While a 15-year loan is preferable to a 30-year loan, you should still take a fixed rate mortgage if your move is permanent.